lizforeman/one-click-hugo-cms/site/content/values/_index.md

     text: >-
       Join us on November 11, 2020 for an enriching day of learning.
 Watch this space for speaker and registration information.
-  - heading: 2019 in review
+  - heading: 2019 CLE in review
     imageUrl: /img/about-single-origin.jpg
     text: >-
       Our theme was "Controlling the narrative from arrest to acquittal" and